hamptonhughes/deep-learning-challenge/README.md

 ## Overview of the Analysis

 For this project, we are using historical funding data from non-profit Alphabet Soup to try to predict whether a venture will be successful.
-We have data on over 34,000 ventures--including use case, organization type, income amount, how much money they are asking for.
+We have data on over 34,000 ventures--including use case, organization type, income amount, and how much money they are asking for.
 The target variable that we will be using to test the model against is whether or not the venture was successful. <br><br>

 We built a neural network in order to try to make predictions a venture's success.
 We took the following steps in order to pre-process the data:<br>
     *Separating the features and the target variables <br>